 - Develop the change management plan

 These five steps, in turn, consist of many other smaller steps and activities that overlap with many of the activities covered in the two methods outlined above.

-Professionals who wish to learn and apply this system can obtain training through qualified providers or obtain certification from the ACMP directly.
+Professionals wishing to learn and apply this system can obtain training through qualified providers or certification from the ACMP directly.

 Choosing the Right Change Management Methodology

 Selecting the right change management methodology is a pivotal decision with profound implications for an organization.
 The methods chosen shape how successfully and smoothly the change initiative is embraced by stakeholders.
 It directly influences whether goals are met or missed, resources are optimally utilized or wasted, and resistance is minimized or amplified.

 To help you in your journey for a change methodology, here’s a long list of key questions you can explore:

 - What is the nature of the change?

 - What are the organizational goals and objectives?